-WARNING V-365-1-1 This host is not entitled to run Veritas Storage Foundation/Veritas Cluster Server.As set forth in the End User License Agreement (EULA) you must complete one of the two options set forth below.
+WARNING V-365-1-1 This host is not entitled to run Symantec Storage Foundation/Symantec Cluster Server.As set forth in the End User License Agreement (EULA) you must complete one of the two options set forth below.
 To comply with this condition of the EULA and stop logging of this message, you have <nn> days to either:

-- make this host managed by a Management Server (see http://go.symantec.com/sfhakeyless for details and free download), or - add a valid license key matching the functionality in use on this host using the command 'vxlicinst'
+- make this host managed by a Management Server (see http://go.symantec.com/sfhakeyless for details and free download), - add a valid license key matching the functionality in use on this host using the command 'vxlicinst' and validate using the command 'vxkeyless set NONE'.